 World-Specific Seasons:

-Different worlds can have independent seasonal cycles by listing them in the
+Different worlds can have independent seasonal cycles by listing them in the worlds attribute.

 Temperature Effects: